ovhlabs/knowledge-base/en/_posts/2015-05-05-sailabove-documentation-commandline.markdown

 - ``--gateway`` to declare a container as gateway from a network to another.
 Of the form ``source/private net:destination/public network``.
 This is especially useful when building secured multi-tiered applications.

 To link multiple Docker services together, use ``--link <source service>[:<alias>]``.
 For example, to link a frontal container to a MySQL server powered by MariaDB, use an argument of the form ``--link username/mariadb:mysql``.
 Links will automatically use the most secured and isolated common network available. generally, the application's default private network.

+For scripting convenience, one could use a combination of ``--redeploy`` to trigger a redeploy if the service already existed (like SQL "UPSERT") and ``--batch`` to skip attaching to the containers console.

 For more information regarding networks, please see below.